jump-dev/JuMP.jl/README.md

 # Full function listing

 `Model(sense)`
  * Construct a Model with the objective sense provided.
-There are two constants exported by Jump, JUMP_MAXIMIZE and JUMP_MINIMIZE, that you should use.
+Use either "max" or "min"

 `print(model)`